Green Part 2

 Desperately trying to perceive what they're doing wrong.

-Desperately trying to understand how to eradicate what they believe is their awful, irritating impairment.
+Desperately trying to understand how to eradicate what they believe is their awfully irritating impairment.

-And over and over, the little highness can hear big highness shouts, no matter how closely they press their hand against their ears,
+And over and over, the little highness can hear big highness’s shouts, no matter how closely they press their hands against their ears,

-desperately trying to not let big highness’s seeds of doubt grow.
+desperately trying to not let big highness’s seeds of doubt grow any further.

-One night, the little highness lays on their bed, mulling over the same things they have for the previous days.
+One night, the little highness is found continuing to lay on their bed, mulling over the same things they have for the previous days.

 “Why am I different from those people?
 Was I born like this?”